Nonintersecting random walks in the neighborhood of a symmetric tacnode: Extended kernel for finite time

-\begin{proof}[Proof of Lemma~\ref{LemmaExt}] The operator ${\cal H} $ in~(\ref{H}) is the generator of the continuous time process defined by the transition probability $p_t(x,y)$, in~(\ref{tr-pr0}).
-Indeed, one checks that this transition probability is given by
+Comparing the first term of (\ref{eqExtKernelGeneral}) and (\ref {Kext0}), one sees a different ordering in the times.
+This is consequence of the dual transformation. \begin{pf*}{Proof of Lemma~\ref{LemmaExt}} The operator ${\cal H} $ in (\ref{H}) is the generator of the continuous time process defined by the transition probability $p_t(x,y)$, in (\ref{tr-pr0}).
+Indeed, one checks that this transition probability is given by [the reader is reminded of the notation following formula (\ref{Laplacian0})]

 because